December 31, 2014

 • print

-The call came from a PCA pastor’s wife.
+The call about culture, sexuality, and church community came from a PCA pastor’s wife.
 “John, an elder’s wife asked me a question recently which I thought I knew how to answer.
-However, the more we talked the more I realized, as did Dorothy in The Wizard of Oz, that ‘We’re not in Kansas anymore.’
-I soon realized it was more complicated than I thought at first.”
+However, the more we talked, the more I realized, like Dorothy in The Wizard of Oz, ‘We’re not in Kansas anymore.’
+It was more complicated than I thought.”

-I heard a similar dilemma in another pastor’s phone call.
-In his church’s membership class, the issue of homosexuality came up, and several people who desired to join the church expressed support both of homosexuality and gay marriage.
+I heard a similar dilemma from another pastor.
+In his church’s membership class, the issue of homosexuality came up.
+Several people who desired to join the church community expressed support both of homosexuality and gay marriage.
 While they themselves were not gay, they nevertheless supported and agreed with those who were.

-As I result, I encourage all pastors and church leadership to begin addressing these issues in membership classes (and other venues as well).
-It is naïve of us to believe our people are on the same page in how they think about sex and sexuality.
-Please consider spending an hour or so in membership classes talking about God’s intention for sex and sexuality and why God intended marriage to be between a man and a woman.
+As I result, I encourage all pastors and church leadership to begin addressing these issues in membership classes and other venues that explain and build church community.
+It is naïve of us to believe our people are all on the same page.
+Please consider spending an hour or so in membership classes talking about God’s intention for sex and sexuality and why he intended marriage to be between a man and a woman.
 If God’s very first words to man and woman were about sex (Genesis 1:28), why are we so afraid to talk about it?

 One PCA church recently contacted us because several people in the congregation had come out in one year.
-As the Session moved to enter into these situations with gospel mercy and truth, several families ended up leaving the church, having felt victim to a “bait and switch” framework.
-In other words, the church prided itself in being known as a church of love and mercy, yet when members found out that the church saw homosexuality as sin, they felt betrayed.
-A lot of turmoil resulted which, now several years down the line, is still being felt in the church.
+As the Session moved to enter into these situations with gospel mercy and truth, several families ended up leaving the church.
+They felt victim to a “bait and switch” framework.
+The church community prided itself on being known as a place of love and mercy, and when these members discovered that the church saw homosexuality as sin, they felt betrayed.
+The church felt the resulting turmoil even several years down the line.
 Much of this could have been avoided had the leadership spoken directly about biblical sexuality.
-Our church community is always impacted by the culture more than we realize regarding these issues.
-Even those with a more solid grasp of the Scriptures are being impacted.
+Culture always impacts church community more than we realize regarding these issues—our culture’s views on sexuality are impacting even those with a more solid grasp of the Scriptures.

-Much of the turmoil and hard feelings could have been avoided had the leadership addressed these issues in some of the “entry points” in the church, like small groups, membership classes, etc.
+Many of the hard feelings in this church community could have been avoided had leadership addressed these issues directly in some of the church’s entry points, like small groups and membership classes.

-Harvest USA is here to help your church leadership in this area.
-Please contact us if we can be of help.
-We’d love to talk with your church staff and elder boards/leadership teams about this.
-If you’re within a few hours of the Philadelphia or Pittsburgh area, we can do this in person.
-If you’re farther away, we can do this with a Skype or WebEx meeting.
-We’re here to serve God’s church and leaders.
+Harvest USA is here to help your church leadership.
+Please contact us; we’d love to talk with your church staff and elder boards or leadership teams.
+If you’re within a few hours of the Philadelphia or Pittsburgh area, we can speak in person.
+If you’re farther away, we can arrange an online meeting.
+We’re here to serve God’s church and leaders as you navigate matters of sexuality and gender that affect church community.

 More resources you might like: